gpsblues/Publii-Plugin-404-Glitch-Effect/README.md

 # Publii Plugin: 404 Glitch Effect
-This plugin applies a glitch effect to the homepage.
+This plugin applies a glitch effect to the 404 page.

 Coming soon!